EslamAsHhraf/Machine-Learning-Labs/README.md

 <ul>

-<li>My solutions to practice labs in Machine Learning Specialization courses by Andrew Ng</li>
+<li>My solutions to practice labs in Machine Learning Specialization by Andrew Ng</li>
 <br>
 <li>Content of Course